 Are you ready to groom a rabbit?

-Rabbits need their nails clipped often to stay comfortable.
-Certain breeds also need weekly brushing.
-Be sure you have the time and equipment to take care of your rabbit’s grooming needs.
+Be sure you have the time, equipment, and knowledge to take care of your rabbit’s grooming needs.

 Owning a rabbit can be a very rewarding experience.
 As long as you go in with your eyes open and know what to expect, there is no reason to not consider having one as a pet.
 Be sure to check your local shelters when looking for your new furry friend.